DoSomething/contentful-prototype/docs/development/content-types/landing-page.md

 - **Subtitle** : This too?

-- **Sidebar** : A multi-value reference field, only used on the legacy template.
+- **Sidebar** : A multi-value reference field, only displayed on the legacy campaign template.

 - **Additonal Content** : The legacy campaign template uses this field to display Landing Page content, expecting a `legacyTemplateContent` property.